ice-rlab/nanotag/README.md

-# NANOTAG: Systems Support for Efficient Byte-Granular Overflow Detection on ARM MTE
+# NanoTag: Systems Support for Efficient Byte-Granular Overflow Detection on ARM MTE

-NANOTAG is a system to efficiently detect memory safety bugs probabilistically in unmodified MTE-enabled binaries at byte granularity, addressing intra-granule buffer overflows in real hardware to help in-house testing (e.g., fuzzing) detect such bugs with an explicit detection-performance tradeoff.
+NanoTag is the first low-overhead technique to detect byte-granular buffer overflows in real hardware.
+Buffer overflows are the root cause of most software vulnerabilities.
+ARM's Memory Tagging Extension (MTE) aims to prevent such buffer overflows in hardware by ensuring that a pointer's tag matches the tag of any 16-byte memory the pointer accesses, sanitizing memory accesses.
+Unfortunately, such a 16-byte tag granularity prevents MTE from sanitizing many memory accesses, exposing a large surface (87% for SPEC CPU 2017) of bypassing MTE checks.
+To addresses this limitation, NanoTag enables byte-granular overflow detection via software checks, controlled by a sampling knob to explicitly balance bug-detection capability and performance overhead.

 ![](./figs/nanotag.png)

-Please cite the following [paper](https://arxiv.org/abs/2509.22027) if you use NANOTAG's open-source artifact:
+Please cite the following [paper](https://arxiv.org/abs/2509.22027) if you use NanoTag's open-source artifact:

 ```
 @inproceedings{li-nanotag-oakland-2026,